lightman13/pray5times/README.md

 `./build.sh deb`

 Then debian package are generated in the release directory.

+For now the deb packaging is only for pray5times library compiled in C.

 # Developer section
 ## How to launch tests and coverage